 Rain Barrel Expo Stems Runoff with Crowd-Pleasing Campaign

-“Don’t Give Up the Drip” rainbarrels decorated by local artists, and displayed by businesses, bring stormwater management issue front and center.
+The Takeaway: “Don’t Give Up the Drip” rainbarrels decorated by local artists, and displayed by businesses, bring stormwater management issue front and center.

 In Erie County, 50 rain barrels decorated by 50 local artists were displayed at 50 area businesses, sparking community interest in this simple way to reduce stormwater runoff and flooding.
 In addition, a community workshop gave participants tips, their own barrels, and adaptor kits for harvesting rainwater from their downspouts.
 A grant administered by the Pennsylvania Coastal Resources Management Program made possible this “Don’t Give Up the Drip” initiative.